University campus in Louisiana

 2+2 transfer pathway savings$19,808

-Source: IPEDS 2023
+Source: IPEDS 2024

 State Aid Programs

-Louisiana offers robust financial aid opportunities for computer science students through both state and federal programs.
+Louisiana offers strong financial aid opportunities for computer science students through both state and federal programs.
 The Taylor Opportunity Program for Students (TOPS) is Louisiana's flagship state grant program that covers tuition at qualifying public institutions for eligible students (TOPS).
 This program significantly reduces out-of-pocket costs for Louisiana residents pursuing bachelor's and associate's degrees in computer science.
 Beyond state aid, students can access federal student aid through the FAFSA process (Federal Student Aid), which includes grants, loans, and work-study opportunities regardless of state residency.

 Key Programs & Amounts